mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 ## Fixes

-Below is the explanation to 2 fixes performed when running the `install.sh` shown above.
-The first relates to the disconnection of the mouse over bluetooth and will restart the bluetooth service.
+Below is the explanation of the 2 fixes performed when running the `install.sh` shown above.
+The first relates to the disconnection of the mouse over Bluetooth and will restart the Bluetooth service.
 The second regards the driver not being loaded when the mouse reconnects with the computer.

 ### Bluetooth fix

-There have been many complaining of repeated and random disconnections of the Magic Mouse 2.
-One solution to this is to disable `eSCO mode` on the bluetooth service as shown [in this answer](https://askubuntu.com/a/629495/297110).
+There have been many complaints of repeated and random disconnections of the Magic Mouse 2.
+One solution to this is to disable `eSCO mode` on the Bluetooth service as shown [in this answer](https://askubuntu.com/a/629495/297110).
 You can disable it like this:

 ```
 echo 1 | sudo tee /sys/module/bluetooth/parameters/disable_esco